• Skip to main content

 Earlier in the season, Franklin said of wide receiver Omari Evans‘ journey to becoming an impact player on the Penn State offense, Evans also had a 38-yard touchdown reception against Boise State in the Fiesta Bowl, “Everybody’s journey is different.
 And we used to quote all the time, ‘comparison is the thief of joy.’
 Run your race, and I know you guys got to see it.”
 With Penn State’s journey, it will be different than those who play in the Peach, Rose, and Sugar Bowls, and there is nothing wrong with it.
 Each team had to take care of business and not have their resume scrutinized.
 Penn State earned its place in; the question lies in whether they can make it to Atlanta and vie for something the program hasn’t competed for since 1986.

-Category: College Football, Game RecapTag: Ashton Jeanty, Big Ten, Boise State Broncos, College Football Playoff, Fiesta Bowl, Heisman Trophy, James Franklin, Kaytron Allen, Kyle Golik, Nicholas Singleton, Omari Evans, Orange Bowl, Penn State Nittany Lions, SMU Mustangs
+Category: College Football, Game RecapTag: Ashton Jeanty, Big Ten, Boise State Broncos, College Football Playoff, Fiesta Bowl, Heisman Trophy, James Franklin, Kaytron Allen, Nicholas Singleton, Omari Evans, Orange Bowl, Penn State Nittany Lions, SMU Mustangs

 FacebookTweetPin